RamessesN/VNAV-Robotics/Labs/Lab4/report/Lab4.typ

 /**************   Abstract   **************/
 #abstract[
-  This report investigates the mathematical foundations and practical application of polynomial trajectory optimization for UAVs.
+  Lab4 investigates the mathematical foundations and practical application of polynomial trajectory optimization for UAVs.
   The primary objective is to formulate trajectory generation as a Quadratic Programming (QP) problem to minimize derivatives of position, such as velocity and snap.
   We begin by analytically deriving the cost and constraint matrixes for single-segment minimum velocity problems, verifying that the optimal solutions align with the Euler-Lagrange equation.
   The analysis is then extended to multi-segment minimum snap trajectories, identifying the necessary waypoint, continuity, and boundary constraints required for a unique solution.